-- One of our Assistant Head teachers, Mr. Rob Stevenson, has an overarching responsibility for SEND at Deyes.
-This means that we regularly discuss SEND issues in Senior Leadership team meetings, to keep support for children with SEND under review. - Work with the SENCO and SEND governor to determine the strategic development of the SEND policy and provision in the school - Have overall responsibility for the provision and progress of learners with SEND and/or a disability - All Senior Leaders observe lessons and hold discussions with teachers and support staff, pertaining to in-class SEND provision.
+- Mrs H. Fowler (Assistant Headteacher) has an overarching responsibility for SEND at Deyes.
+This means that we regularly discuss SEND challenges/concerns in Senior Leadership team meetings, to keep support for children with SENDunder review. - Work with the SENCO and SEND governor to determine the strategic development of the SEND policy and provision in the school. - Have overall responsibility for the provision and progress of learners with SEND and/or a disability - All Senior Leaders observe lessons and hold discussions with teachers and support staff, pertaining to in-class SEND provision.